hamzamk/Django_project/README.md

 Dento website template s modified such that now only images and content need to be changed and you have a working website.

-it allows setting up an appointment and or contact the dentist via email</br>
+<li>it allows setting up an appointment and or contact the dentist via email</br>
-The default functions have been updated to make more sense such that date includes the day of the week</br>
+<li>The default functions have been updated to make more sense such that date includes the day of the week</br>
-Blog and drop down page menu were remove to simplify the interface</br>
+<li>Blog and drop down page menu were remove to simplify the interface</br>